Search Website

 Description:

-A faculty member serving as a mock interviewer will conduct a one-on-one interview with each student assigned to them (approximately 5).
+A faculty member serving as a mock interviewer will conduct a one-on-one interview with each student assigned to them (5 total).
 Students will have the opportunity to practice answering CaRMS style interview questions and to receive feedback on their performance from the mock interviewer.
 Each interview will be a total of 30 minutes: 20 minutes interview, 10 minutes for feedback.
-The interviews are conducted via zoom.
+The interviews are conducted via Zoom.
 Students are responsible for creating the Zoom link for their interview and providing the faculty member with a copy of their CV and personal letters before the interview.
 The mock interviewer will have a guide available to help them determine the interview questions they will use for each mock interview they conduct.

 Facilitator Commitment: